Rafaela-Wetzel/witchtanic-hellucinations/README.md

 - For the contact `<form>` I added an event listener so that the user would be redirected to the contact confirmation page once 'Send' had been clicked.
 After a lot of research and even though I did not see any obvious errors with my own JS code it still did not work and the function had not been triggered.
 I solved this by adding the redirection page link to the EmailJS function code directly.

-- When I would play the game and win the start modal would be displayed.
-A few seconds later the losing modal showed on top even if I had won.
-I assume that the countdown continued running in the background until it reached zero and triggered the losing modal.
-To solve this I set the `loseModal` variable to an empty `function() { }` within the `winGame()` function.

 ## Unfixed Bugs

 No unfixed bugs.